 Mix the alginate powder with the water to make a 2.5% alginate solution.
 Stir to dissolve and leave hydrating for at least 24 hours.

 Mix 450 ml of the ground mussel shells with 150 ml of the alginate solution.

-Pour the mixture into a mould and place it in a dehydrator at minimum temperature (30°C).
-After a few hours you can remove it from the mould and continue the dehydration process
+Pour the mixture into a mould and place it in a dehydrator at a minimum temperature (30°C).
+After a few hours, you can remove it from the mould and continue the dehydration process.

 When you're done with the object you've made, it can be submerged in water and it will progressively disintegrate.
 The calcareous solution can then be used in plants to reduce the pH in soils.